Opportunities for Collaboration with the Trial Innovation Network

 Teams share expertise, methods and/or best practices to improve the way trials are conducted in these 45-min with 15-min Q&A sessions.
 Register for free, but don’t sweat it if you miss an interesting topic because all sessions are recorded and archived here as well.

-Topics include recruitment, e-consent, collaboration, community, central IRB, online screening, return of value, and more.
+Topics include recruitment, e-consent, collaboration, community, single IRB, online screening, return of value, and more.

 If you have, or plan to have, a research proposal you think could benefit from additional feedback and support, find out more about what the Trial Innovation Network can do for your research.

-Before you apply for support there are a few key things to know:
+Before you apply there are a few key things to know:

 - You need to be affiliated with an institution that’s part of the CTSA Program.
 To find out if you are, check this map here.